What Is Relationship and Sex Education?

 - Encourage every pupil to contribute to make our community and aims to support each individual as they grow and learn.

 - Be set within this wider school context and supports family commitment and love, respect and affection, knowledge and openness.
 Family is a broad concept; not just one model, e.g. nuclear family.
-It includes a variety of types of family structure, and acceptance of different approaches, including sexual orientation, without promotion of any particular family structure.
+It includes a variety of types of family structure, and acceptance of different approaches, including LGBT families, without promotion of any particular family structure.
 This was a key principle for the parents/ carers and staff, who were involved in the consultation.
 We consider the important values are love, respect and care for each other.

 - In our school and community we aim to encourage pupils and teachers to share and respect each other’s views.
 We aim to generate an atmosphere where questions and discussion on personal matters can take place without any stigma or embarrassment.